 Christmas and New Year might have come and gone, but the fun's not over yet.
-Whether you’re by the beach, at the park, at a mate’s house, entertaining the family or hosting an Australia Day lunch at the office in Sydney, Melbourne, Brisbane, Adelaide or Perth, be the Australia Day hero this January and celebrate with these classic Aussie sweet and savoury food options and ideas.
+Whether you’re by the beach, at the park, at a mate’s house, entertaining the family at home or hosting the ultimate Australia Day lunch or party at the office in Sydney, Melbourne, Brisbane, Adelaide or Perth, be the Australia Day hero this January and celebrate with some of the best classic Aussie Day sweet and savoury food options and ideas.

 There’s nothing quite like standing around the barbie on a scorcher of a January summer’s day with the blokes playing backyard cricket and Triple J’s Hottest 100 on the radio.
 To make it even more Australian, “chuck another shrimp on the barbie mate!”.
 Except that they’re not shrimps mate, they’re prawns!
-Aussies love a good BBQ lunch at any time, but an Australia Day party just isn’t the same without one.
+Aussies love a good BBQ lunch at any time, but for the ultimate Australia Day party, it just isn’t the same without one.
 Prawns are a great staple, but to get truly ‘strayan, you need to combine some of Australia’s other famous seafood, gorgeous beef and of course a decent helping of tender lamb.
 Try the simple classic of barbecued king prawns livened with a simple squeeze of lemon or a retro prawn cocktail in a martini glass.
 Perfection.
 Check out our essential BBQ tips to make your BBQ a success.

 If you haven’t done the juggling act of the meat pie, you can’t seriously call yourself Australian.
 For the uninitiated, that means biting just the right amount of hot meat and crispy pastry smothered in tomato sauce all while doing the Aussie salute to the flies and trying not to burn your tongue.
 As a source of much embarrassment and first degree burns, it’s another example of “everything in Australia is trying to kill me” and Australia Day wouldn’t be the same without them.